itsays-zqc/my-website/docs/examples/PIC/MicroringResonator/MicroringResonator.md

 #### 1.4 Add Material
 <div class="text-justify">

- Here we demonstrate using the `Material` function to create material and using the `add_lib` function to add materials from the material library.
+ Here we demonstrate using the `Material` function to create material and using the `add_lib` function to add material from the material library.
 You can refer to the following script to set material.
 </div>

 ```python